 Outside the Department

-For personal counselling contact any of the following staff: Dr. Leslie Nickell (Associate Dean) , Shayna Kulman-Lipsey (Manager of Counselling Services), Joanne Leo (Personal Counsellor), Linda Ivan (Personal Counsellor), Carol Bisnath (Career Counsellor), Nancy Dunlop (Career Counsellor) or Nellie Perret (Academic Coach & Educational Consultant) at 416-978-2764.
+For personal counselling contact any of the following staff: Dr. Leslie Nickell (Associate Dean) , Shayna Kulman-Lipsey (Manager of Counselling Services), Joanne Leo (Personal Counsellor), Lucy Gallo (Personal Counsellor), Carol Bisnath (Career Counsellor), Colleen O’Connor (Career Counsellor) or Nellie Perret (Academic Coach & Educational Consultant) at 416-978-2764.

 2. Health and Wellness Services (U of T), Koffler Student Services Centre, 214 College St.